Do you need to know how to prevent certain posts and pages from showing in areas of your site like your sitemap?

 (Settings – Reveal IDs)

-(99 Robots Show IDs Plugin For WordPress)
+(99 Robots Show IDs – WordPress Plugin)

-Download the plugin here: ID Arrays – WordPress Plugin
+To learn more about this plugin, go here: ID Arrays – WordPress Plugin

 Congratulations, now you know how to easily locate your WP page or post ID.